 The U.S. Forest Service introduced Rocky Mountain elk in Franklin County's Black Mountain Refuge in 1933.
 Three bulls and eight cows from Wichita National Wildlife Refuge in Oklahoma were released.
 The population grew to 125 by 1948, but by then, wildlife biologists were concerned about the herd's future.
 The herd increased to an estimated 200 by the mid 1950s and then vanished.
 No one knows for sure what caused these elk to disappear.
 Some speculate that illegal hunting, natural mortality and shrinkage of suitable range through natural ecological succession eventually resulted in their extermination.

 The Arkansas Game and Fish Commission in cooperation with the National Park Service monitor the elk herd.
 Techniques include late winter helicopter counts, field observations, periodic surveys using thermal infrared sensing equipment, maintenance of records on elk damage problems and non-hunting mortalities and collection of harvest data.
 Since the early 1980's elk have been reported in 14 different Ozark counties.
-Today, most of the estimated 400-450 elk in the state occur in Newton and Searcy Counties on National Park Service land along the upper and middle sections of the Buffalo National River.
+Today, most of the estimated 600 elk in the state occur in Newton and Searcy Counties on National Park Service land along the upper and middle sections of the Buffalo National River.
 A small number of elk are found on private land in southwest Boone and southeast Carroll Counties.
 Arkansas' elk range covers approximately 315, 000 acres with 85,000 (27%) in public ownership.
-Public land within the elk range is composed of National Park Service land a small portion of National Forest land and the state-owned Gene Rush Wildlife Management Area, which borders National Park Service property along the Buffalo River.
+Public land within the elk range is composed of National Park Service land, Bearcat Hollow Wildlife Management Area (a cooperatively managed area owned by the U.S. Forest Service) and the state-owned Gene Rush WMA.